PiggybankStudios/CSwitch/README.md

 # C-Switch
 A simple project to turn on/off defines in a C header file quickly.
-This project is based on PigCore using sokol_gfx.h and sokol_app.h to make a graphical window.
+This project is based on [PigCore](https://github.com/PiggybankStudios/PigCore), it uses [sokol_gfx.h](https://github.com/floooh/sokol/blob/master/sokol_gfx.h) and [sokol_app.h](https://github.com/floooh/sokol/blob/master/sokol_app.h) to make a graphical window, and [Clay](https://github.com/nicbarker/clay) to do UI layout.

 # Usage
 1. Run cswitch.exe